History of Gloucester Firefighters

 Early Firefighting Methods

-The first engine houses were on Middle Street near the library, and on Center Street.
+The first engine houses were on Middle Street near the Sawyer Free Library, and on Center Street.
 There were no records kept of the early fires but as the laws were very strict, the people were careful not to do anything that would cause damage by fire.
 The earliest fire engines all had names and they were called Volant, Cataract, and Extinguisher.